your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/templates/design_doc_checklist.md

 - [ ] Set up a feedback loop from real incidents (phishing reports, lockouts, support tickets) back into design iteration
 - [ ] Scheduled the next validation cycle instead of treating ship as done
 - [ ] Planned for drift — how the design ages as threats, regulations, and organizational behavior change
+- [ ] Sequenced rollout deliberately (pilot group → phased → full deployment) rather than defaulting to whoever happens to be ready to ship first
+- [ ] Confirmed engineering has everything needed to build without re-opening decisions already settled in this doc — specs, redlines, component-library references, not just a link to the file

+## Sign-off
+- [ ] Design reviewer
+- [ ] Security/compliance reviewer, if applicable
+- [ ] Accessibility reviewer, if applicable
+- [ ] Engineering lead
+- [ ] Product/business owner